 We may disclose your information to our third party service providers, agents, subcontractors and other organisations for the purposes of providing services to us or directly to you on our behalf.
 Such third parties may include IT services providers, Credit Reference Agencies (see section 5.6) and administrative services or other third parties who provide services to us.
 A list of our main suppliers is available here.
 When we use third party service providers, we only disclose to them any personal information that is necessary for them to provide their services and we have a contract in place that requires them to keep your information secure and not to use it other than in accordance with our specific instructions.

 5.3.
-Authorised dealers and brokers in our network
+Authorised dealers in our network

 5.4.
 Third parties who provide products and services